bpm-rocks/readkey/README.md

     . bpm
     bpm::include readkey

+Alternately, you may download `libreadkey` and source it into your environment (or include it however you want in your shell scripts).
+The use of [BPM] is not necessary.

 A special note is that this library does not use the [`assign`] library.
 Because of this design choice, you should not use variables that start with `__readkey__*` in code that uses this library.
 It was done in order to boost the speed.
 When reading characters from the terminal, having a really fast response time is important, especially when obtaining escape sequences.
 This is not a preferred practice; using [`assign`] is far safer.